DeneilSantiagoPayumo/Obsidian-Vault/Z. Root/Misc/Deadlines.md

 ~~Supervision 2: November 13 for POL1~~
 ~~Supervision 2: November 10th for POL2~~
 Supervision 2: November 17 for SOC1
-Supervision 2: November X for SAN1
+Supervision 2: November 27th for SAN1

-Supervision 3: November 27 for POL1
+Supervision 3: November 1 for POL1
 Supervision 3: November 24 for POL2
-Supervision 3: X for SOC1
+Supervision 3: December 4th for POL2
 Supervision 3: X for SAN1

 ---
 Whenever you clear your subjects: